kotori-y/Scopy/docs/user_guide.rst

 Fragment visualizer
 ~~~~~~~~~~~~~~~~~~~
-The :mod:`scopy.visualize.highlight` module can highlight the flagged substructures, which help user to conduct further analysis.
+The function `Scovisualize.highlight.HighlightAtoms` can highlight the flagged substructures, which help user to conduct further analysis.

 >>> from scopy.ScoVisualize import highlight
 >>>